How Are International Commercial Disputes Resolved under Dutch Law?

 - Contract breaches: legal breaches of contract occur when there is a failure by one party to perform any term of a contract, without a legitimate excuse.
 Such contractual breaches may include not paying on time, not finishing what is done, or failure to deliver goods.
 A breach of contract is a common reason to file a lawsuit, and usually results in damages.

-- Rescission claims: rescission is the unwinding or recinding of a contract as though the contract never happened and consequently the parties are brought back to the same legal position before they entered into a contract.
-Rescission claims may arise in case of fraudulent representation, mutual mistake, and lack of capacity, duress, or undue influence.
-Usually the decision to recind must be mutual.
-It may also be the case however that a party can bring a recission claim against the other party on the condition that a breach is so substantial that it defeats the purpose of the contract.
+- Rescission claims: rescission is the unwinding of a contract as though the contract never happened and consequently the parties are brought back to the same legal position before they entered into a contract.
+Rescission claims may arise in case of fraudulent representation, mutual mistake, lack of capacity, duress, or undue influence.
+Usually the decision to rescind must be mutual.
+It may also be the case, however, that a party can bring a rescission claim against the other party on the condition that a breach is so substantial that it defeats the purpose of the contract.

 - Contractual damage claims: These are claims that are brought about by a breach of contract whereby damages are awarded as the legal remedy.
-Damages are monetary awards that can include for example compensatory damages (most common), liquidation damages, and punitive damages.
+Damages are monetary awards that can include, for example, compensatory damages (most common), liquidated damages, and punitive damages.